Menu Close

 Can Emotional Trauma During Childhood Cause Tics?

 Tics are caused by neurological conditions.
-Since trauma is such a complex condition that does affect the brain, it’s not certain that trauma can’t cause tics.
-One recent study discusses an adolescent girl who developed tics after surviving sexual abuse from a parent during childhood.2 Another explores the severity of tics among adult men with Tourette syndrome who had ACEs.3 With more research, experts will likely be able to draw better conclusions about whether or not trauma-related conditions like PTSD cause tics.
+Since trauma is such a complex condition that does affect the brain, it’s not certain whether trauma can or can’t cause tics.
+Some recent studies have been done looking at the overlap of trauma and tics.34 With more research, experts will likely be able to draw better conclusions about whether or not unresolved trauma in teens can cause tics.

 What If My Child Has PTSD?

 If your child has PTSD or another trauma-related condition, help is available.
-While you probably provide support, you might not be able to give them the assistance they need, and that’s okay.
+While you can and should provide support, you might not be able to give them all of the assistance they need, and that’s okay.
 It takes time to process trauma and learn how to cope with the long-term effects.
 Professional treatment can help your teen take steps in the right direction.
 It may include things like:

 When your teen needs help, don’t wait.
 Reach out for professional support so they can begin healing.